Cretan wildcat: Taxonomic history

-The Cretan wildcat was originally described as a separate subspecies, Felis ocreata agrius, of wildcat by Bate in 1906.
-This was contested by Pocock in 1907, who said the skin was that of a feral domestic cat, but Miller in 1912 considered it a full species as Felis agrius, while Schwarz in 1930 followed Miss Bate's opinion.
-Pocock in 1951 examined the type specimen and again declared it a feral cat.
+The Cretan wildcat was originally described as a wildcat subspecies Felis ocreata agrius by Dorothea Bate in 1905.
+This was contested by Pocock in 1907, who argued that the skin was that of a feral domestic cat, but Miller in 1912 considered it a species as Felis agrius.
+Pocock examined the type specimen and again declared it a feral cat.

-However, in 1953 the name Felis silvestris cretensis was proposed by Theodor Haltenorth for a separate specimen, a skin collected at the same time as the F. agrius specimen, describing the second skin as resembling the skin of an African wildcat but with the bushy tail of a European wildcat.
-Later researchers sometimes considered it a subspecies of the African wildcat as Felis lybica cretensis.
+In 1953, the name Felis silvestris cretensis was proposed by Theodor Haltenorth for a separate specimen, a skin collected at the same time as the F. agrius specimen, describing the second skin as resembling the skin of an African wildcat but with the bushy tail of a European wildcat.
+Later researchers considered it a subspecies of the African wildcat as Felis lybica cretensis.

 In the 1980s, Colin Groves measured and assessed zoological specimens of cats that originated in the Mediterranean islands.
 He concluded that the two cat skins from Crete differed from true wildcat specimens and therefore considered them feral cats.
-This view was provisionally followed by the IUCN Cat Specialist Group's major 2017 taxonomic review.
+This view was provisionally followed by the IUCN Cat Specialist Group's 2017 taxonomic review of the Felidae.